jg18dail/business-deck/text/3-Market-Analysis/01-customer-analysis.md

 * **Detail their demographics.** How many customers fit the definition?
 Where are these customers located?
 What is their average income?
 * **Identify the needs of these customers.** Use data to demonstrate past actions (X% have purchased a similar product), future projections (X% said they would purchase the product), and/or implications (X% use a product/service which your product enhances).
 * **Explain what drives their decisions.** For example, is price more important than quality?
 * **Detail the decision-making process.** For example, will the customer seek multiple bids?
 Will the customer consult others in their organization before making a decision?
+Good idea

 \Begin{multicols}{2}